I Want To...

 Comprehensive Inpatient Rehabilitation

-Our team of experts specialize in rehabilitation care for amputation, spinal cord injury and dysfunction, complex medical conditions, brain injury and illness, musculoskeletal injury, and stroke.
+- An 18-bed inpatient rehabilitation unit at The Johns Hopkins Hospital with specialization in rehabilitation care for amputation, spinal cord injury and dysfunction, complex medical conditions, brain injury and illness, musculoskeletal injury, and stroke

 Our inpatient rehabilitation programs include: